 One good point with the Supracolor pencils is the fact that when the dry pigment is wet, the colour becomes more intense (in common with all aquarelles).
 However, this brand has very little colour shift so the colour you put down remains the colour you wanted.

 A colour chart of the full colour range for Supracolor completed from the actual pencils is shown further down this page.
-This is not in the standard format of the colour comparison charts featured elsewhere on the ‘PencilTopics’ site as it was completed some years ago when Peter first tried out the full range of Caran d’Ache Supracolor.
-It does show the effect of adding water to the dry colour.
+This is not in the standard format of the colour comparison charts featured elsewhere on the site as it was completed some years ago when Peter first tried out the full range of Caran d’Ache Supracolor.
+It shows the effect of adding water to the dry colour.

-Soft, highly pigmented and lightfast, these are softer than Supracolor, but contain more pigment and therefore produce strong colour effects.
+These are softer than Supracolor, but contain more pigment and therefore produce strong colour effects.
 My feeling is that the pigment level lies somewhat less that the Derwent Inktense but substantially higher than Supracolor Soft.

-Some caution is needed when using this pencil line for the first time, get used to the result of adding water to the pigment before launching into a masterwork.
+Some caution is needed when using this pencil line for the first time - get used to the result of adding water to the pigment before launching into a masterwork.

-A lightfast non-soluble pencil, LUMINANCE 6901, a blend of some waxes but mainly oils, first came on sale in the UK during 2008.
+A lightfast non-soluble pencil, Luminance 6901, a blend of some waxes but mainly oils, first came on sale in the UK during 2008.
 The number relates to the American ASTMS standard for lightfastness.